 Beyond Schloss Sanssouci: Photographing Potsdam

 Just 30 minutes outside of Berlin, Potsdam is an easy daytrip on the S-Bahn (take the S7) and is definitely worth visiting if you are in the area for more than a few days.
-Best known for Schloss Sanssouci, a beautiful palace with extensive gardens, it's easy to see why many people want to visit this site.
+Best known for Schloss Sanssouci, a beautiful palace with extensive gardens, many people want to visit this site.

 However, there's more to Potsdam than Sanssouci Palace and there are many other sites to photograph.
 Recent restorations have left the city looking refreshed.
 It is clean, charming, and cobblestoned (so bring super comfy shoes - really!).
 Extra time, memory cards, and camera batteries will come in handy here.
 So, what else is there to see and photograph besides the palace?

 1. Alter Markt or Old Market In the centre of this square is the marble obelisk which was built in 1753 and restored in 1979.
-Buildings surrounding the square include the Nikolaikirche or St. Nicholas Church (pictured below), Potsdam Museum and Old Town Hall (also pictured below), City Palace, and the University of Applied Sciences.
+Buildings surrounding the square include the Nikolaikirche or St. Nicholas Church, Potsdam Museum and Old Town Hall, City Palace, and the University of Applied Sciences.
 This area is still being restored.

 2. Hollaendisches Viertel The Dutch Quarter is quaint with red brick homes, Delft blue style pottery, and picturesque streets.
 This area is not just residential but also has small galleries, cafes, and shops to peruse.